SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 Generally speaking there are two ways to implement media queries; either 'inline' inside existing selectors, or create separate larger mediaqueries in which you handle all of the needed styling.
 For this project I decided to do it 'inline' as I expect there to not be that much anyway.
 I will create a small mixin to make things easier and more consistent tho.

 -   The design was desktop, so I implemented the desktop version first.
 I don't want to rewrite a lot, so I'm opting to not go for 'mobile-first'.
+-   Usually I use relative line-heights like for example `line-height: 1.2;`.
+Then all I have to do for different screensizes is altering the font-size; handy.
+Earlier I just took all values from the XD, I might update the line-heights to relative values if I have time left.

 ## Next steps

 What I would have done if I had a bit more time;

 -   The lists in the footer are most likely suposed to be links, but I did not implement them as such.
 If I would, I would take note of properly implementing `mailto` & `tel:`.
+-   Turn line-heights into relative values.
+-   The number controls could be a bit smaller on mobile.
+Perhaps I could even leave the AC button next to the temperature input, would make it a lot tidier.

 ## Final notes